rpi-simonz/cdp/README.md

 performed at all, the current directory is kept and any followup actions are done, e.g. the .cdprc is searched for and optionally sourced.

+Within the main screen (called without options) there are additional features:

+  - Ctrl-E to open the project file for editing and reload it afterwards
+  - Ctrl-R to reload the projectfile
+  - <left>/<right> to navigate the directory tree

 Options: